-The 2019 California Building Standards Code, title 24, California Building Code (CBC), part 2, adopted by reference the 2018 International Building Code (IBC) with California amendments, and became effective on January 1, 2020.
+The 2019 California Building Standards Code, title 24, California Existing Building Code (CEBC), part 10, adopted by reference the 2018 International Existing Building Code (IEBC) with California amendments, became effective on January 1, 2020.

-Existing CBC regulations specifically related to the proposed changes:
+Existing CEBC regulations specifically related to the proposed changes:

-- Require permits to be based on building standards approved by the CBSC and in effect at the time of permit application. - Require building permits to be obtained prior to the construction or alteration of buildings. - Address local authority to enforce and provide a reference to the State Housing Law related to several actions available for enforcing unsafe buildings and structures. - Includes definitions to clarify terms as used within the text of the CBC. - Provides a reference to specific HSC sections specifying requirements for garage door openers for new construction. - Requires a 10-day notification period for informing adjacent building owners when excavating on neighboring property. - Provides a voluntary Appendix O, available for adoption by local agencies, for purposes of providing minimum standards for emergency housing.
-When adopted as-is or as-amended by local agencies, the appendix becomes mandatory at the local level.
+- Require permits to be based on building standards approved by the CBSC and in effect at the time of permit application. - Require building permits to be obtained prior to the construction or alteration of buildings. - Address local authority to enforce and provide a reference to the State Housing Law related to several actions available for enforcing unsafe buildings and structures. - Provide a list and discussion of required building inspections. - Includes definitions to clarify terms as used within the text of the CEBC. - Provide for the use of original materials and methods of construction for repairs and alterations of existing structures.